Rxndmz/Death-Bans/README.md

-# Death-Bans
+# Death Bans

-Simple plugin for Minecraft Spigot that will ban a player upon death.
+The code for this plugin may not be the nicest as it was done awhile ago but still works.

+This is a minecraft 1.16 spigot plugin I made for an SMP with friends that would temp ban someone if they were to die.

-The plugin is pretty much fully customizable using the config.yml
+The plugin is pretty customizable and can be done so through the config.yml